-the former Board means The Architects’ Board of Western Australia established under the repealed Act;
+former Board means The Architects’ Board of Western Australia established under the repealed Act;

-the new Board means Architects Board of Western Australia established under this Act;
+new Board means Architects Board of Western Australia established under this Act;

-the repealed Act means the Architects Act 1921.
+repealed Act means the Architects Act 1921.

 2. Interpretation Act 1984 not affected

 The provisions of this Schedule do not prejudice or affect the application of the Interpretation Act 1984 to and in relation to the repeal effected by section 78(1).